Image source: Pinterest

 FORTUNE TELLING PARTY

-If the bride is passionate about psychics and tarot readings, what better time to gather loved ones together to look at the future than now?
-Put this in the category of one-of-a kind bridal party themes and be clear in the invitation that if any guests are not comfortable having their cards read, they are not going to be pushed to participate.
+Put this in the category of one-of-a kind party themes and be clear in the invitation that if any guests are not comfortable having their cards read, they are not going to be pushed to participate.
 Enlisting a psychic, palm reader, or card reader to predict futures is only part of the fun.
 Set up crystal stations, an incense bar, and astrological info so people can compare their signs.
-This slumber party-esque shower is a lovely way for women to gather before the big day.
+This slumber party-esque shower is a lovely way to gather before the big day.

 - Decor ideas: Drape tables in deep green, blue, and purple velvets for a sense of rich decadence.
 Use candles, incense, and twinkly lights.
 Greenery is great on tables if you’re eating a meal or setting up stations.